Meet Our Psychologists

 Megan Kennedy-Woodard, Coaching Psychologist, specialising in ADHD

-Qualifications: I received my M.Sc in Psychology from UEL with a focus on childhood social dynamics.
+Qualifications: M.Sc in Psychology from UEL with a focus on childhood social dynamics.
 I went on to train at the University of Oxford, where I obtained my P.G.
 Cert. in Psychodynamic Studies and Advanced Coaching Training.
 I am a qualified Simplicity Parenting Coach.
 Completed CTI Fundamentals Co-Active.
-Obtaining Certified ADHD Life Coach (CALC) training program (fully accredited ICF Level 1).
+Certified ADHD Life Coach (CALC) form The International ADHD Coach Training Center.
 I receive regular supervision.

 Dr Charlotte Evans - Paediatric Clinical Neuropsychologist and Clinical Psychologist